Zequez/agent-centric-prototyping-service/README.md

 ## Characteristics

-- Agent-Centric: This means that each participant has their own Document, that holds all their data.
+- **Agent-Centric:** This means that each participant has their own Document, that holds all their data.
 This also means that if you wish to participate *as a group* with other people, you would also have your own group-Document.
 Identify with a simple secret passphrase.
-- Public: This means that all the data stored is open to be seen by anyone;
+- **Public:** This means that all the data stored is open to be seen by anyone;
   there are no secret information silos.
 Encrypt it yourself if you want.
+It also means that it's a public utility, like a park or a beach; maintained by individuals, enjoyed by everyone.
-- Mutable: This means that the data stored is mutable and we don't maintain a copy.
+- **Mutable:** This means that the data stored is mutable and we don't maintain a copy.
 Treat the data as ephemeral.
 Back it up yourself if you want.
+- **:** All the resources are available for everyone to use, so we don't need to rely on Firebase or some other SASS service, we can all use a single server.
+This encurages to collaborate with other pilot projects.

 ## Responsibilities